BODIES - BASIC ANATOMY AND PHYSIOLOGY

 I. Coarse matter bodies.
 These are the bodies we all have, and with which we are familiar.
 They include the bodies of human beings, as well as the bodies of physical plants and physical animals.

 II.
 Fine matter bodies.
 These cannot easily be seen, but they exist.
 They include the bodies of souls, elves, angels, fine matter plants, and fine matter animals.
-They also include planetary and star bodies.
+They also include special bodies that are inside planets and suns.

 Let us examine each type of body in more detail.